pingcap/tidb-dev-guide/src/understand-tidb/mvcc-garbage-collection.md

 1 row in set (0.002 sec)
 ```

-The to-be-deleted ranges are stored in `mysql.gc_delete_range`, in GC.
-They will be deleted in `deleteRanges`.
+The to-be-deleted ranges are stored in `mysql.gc_delete_range`.
+They will be deleted in [`deleteRanges`](https://github.com/pingcap/tidb/blob/v5.2.1/store/gcworker/gc_worker.go#L686) in GC.
 After they are cleaned up, they will be moved into `mysql.gc_delete_range_done`, and double-checked after 24 hours.

 Finally, the `GCWorker` is going to clean up the stale keys.
-There are `central` mode and `distributed` mode.
-From TiDB 3.0, `tikv_gc_mode` is set to `distributed` mode by default, this document will talk about `distributed` mode only.
+From TiDB 5.0, only `distributed` mode is supported, this document will talk about `distributed` mode below.

 Distributed GC is implemented by pushing up the safepoint in PD.
 Notice that the safepoint is monotonic.
 PD guarantees this by comparing the old and new values [here](https://github.com/tikv/pd/blob/v5.2.1/server/grpc_service.go#L1081-L1127).